Kinovea/kinovea-docs/source/capture/userinterface.rst

 .. |Disarm| image:: /images/capture/icons/speaker.png

 Disarms or rearms the audio capture trigger.
 When the audio trigger is disarmed, audio levels will not be monitored and capture will not be automatically started.
-The microphone and audio level threshold can be configured from Options > Preferences > Capture > Automation.
+The microphone and audio level threshold can be configured from :menuselection:`Options --> Preferences --> Capture --> Automation`.

 |SaveImage| *Save image*

 .. |SaveImage| image:: /images/capture/icons/camerasingle.png

 Saves the image currently displayed to an image file based on the configured file name and saving directory.
-The saving directory can be configured from Options > Preferences > Capture > Image naming.
+The saving directory can be configured from :menuselection:`Options --> Preferences --> Capture --> Image naming`.

 |Record| *Start recording video*

 .. |Record| image:: /images/capture/icons/control_rec.png

 Starts or stops recording the video.
-The video is recorded based on the compression options, recording mode, and naming options found under Options > Preferences > Capture.
+The video is recorded based on the compression options, recording mode, and naming options found under :menuselection:`Options --> Preferences --> Capture`.

 6. Delay controls